SongwuJob/SCMVC/README.md

 ```

-If you have any problems, contact me via songwu.work@outlook.com.
+If you have any problems, please contact me by songwu.work@outlook.com.